-- 8.1.
-SCTS staff who experience aggressive or abusive behaviour directly from a service user have the authority to deal immediately with that behaviour in a manner they consider appropriate to the situation and in line with this policy. - 8.2.
-In the case of an immediate decision to restrict contact, this will only be a temporary measure and a decision on any further restrictions will be made following consideration by a senior member of staff.
+- 8.1 SCTS staff who experience aggressive or abusive behaviour directly from a service user have the authority to deal immediately with that behaviour in a manner they consider appropriate to the situation and in line with this policy. - 8.2 In the case of an immediate decision to restrict contact, this will only be a temporary measure and a decision on any further restrictions will be made following consideration by a senior member of staff.
 Wherever possible, we give a service user the opportunity to modify their behaviour or action before a decision is taken. - 8.3 With the exception of immediate decisions taken at the time of an incident, decisions to restrict contact with the SCTS are taken only after careful consideration of the situation by a sheriff clerk/department or unit head. - 8.4.
 In the event that the seriousness of the case is such that it is deemed appropriate by the sheriff clerk/department or unit head, the matter may be immediately escalated to a more senior member of staff.
 Where the immediate decision to restrict contact is made by a senior member of staff, this will only be a temporary measure and a decision on any further restrictions will be made following consideration of any representations made by the service user.
-Those representations may be considered by the same senior member of staff. - 8.5 Service users will be told in writing:- - 1) why a decision has been made to restrict future contact; - 2) what the restricted contact arrangements are; - 3) how long the restriction will remain in force - 4) where the period of restriction is more than 6 months, a review date in 6 months' time should be specified - 5) that they can appeal the decision if not satisfied by contacting the Correspondence Manager, Scottish Courts and Tribunals Service, Saughton House Spur N1, Broomhouse Drive, Edinburgh, EH11 3XD. - 8.6 The Chief Executive of the Scottish Courts and Tribunals Service will appoint a senior member of staff to consider the appeal.
+Those representations may be considered by the same senior member of staff. - 8.5 Service users will be told in writing:- - 1) why a decision has been made to restrict future contact; - 2) what the restricted contact arrangements are; - 3) how long the restriction will remain in force - 4) where the period of restriction is more than 6 months, a review date in 6 months' time should be specified - 5) that they can appeal the decision within 20 working days after the date of notification of the restrictions if not satisfied by contacting the

+Correspondence Manager by post to Scottish Courts and Tribunals Service, Saughton House Broomhouse Drive, Edinburgh, EH11 3XD; or by email to correspondence@scotcourts.gov.uk

-- 8.7 The restriction imposed can be specific in its terms.
+- 8.6 The Chief Executive of the Scottish Courts and Tribunals Service will appoint a senior member of staff to consider the appeal. - 8.7 The restriction imposed can be specific in its terms.
 For example, a restriction could be applied to only a single court, if there is no concern that the unacceptable behaviour is likely to recur in another SCTS property.
 Wider application can be considered on a case by case basis. - 8.8 A restriction under this policy can, and must, be temporarily lifted if the service user is specifically required to attend an SCTS property, for example as a witness or party in a court case.
-The temporary lifting of the restriction is to apply to the extent required for him or her to fulfil the required activity (e.g. giving evidence).
+The temporary lifting of the restriction is to apply to the extent required for the service user to fulfil the required activity (e.g. giving evidence).
 The service user should present the appropriate supporting documentation on attendance at the court (e.g. the witness citation).